-6.2.2.
-Digital Gateway Redundant Configuration
+6.2.3.
+MNS Digital Gateway Redundant Configuration

-Configuration and Parameterization of LVS Digital [Upgrade] projects are done via MNavigate tool.
+Configuration and Parameterization of MNS Digital [Upgrade] projects are done via MNavigate tool.

-The parameters must then be downloaded to both the Primary and Backup Digital Gateway to become effective.
+The parameters must then be downloaded to both the Primary and Backup MNS Digital Gateway to become effective.

-In a project with multiple Digital Gateway the majority of the Digital Gateway parameter are identical.
-To ease the parameterization such parameters could be copied among the Digital Gateway (Assign to Digital Gateway).
+In a project with multiple MNS Digital Gateway the majority of the MNS Digital Gateway parameter are identical.
+To ease the parameterization such parameters could be copied among the MNS Digital Gateway (Assign to MNS Digital Gateway).

-As Network address settings are different between the Digital Gateways if connected to the same network those must be configured individually.
+As Network address settings are different between the MNS Digital Gateways if connected to the same network those have to be configured individually

-The steps of configuring the redundant Digital Gateway is as following:
+The steps of configuring the redundant MNS Digital Gateway is as following:

-1. Set the Ethernet IP address of LAN1 and LAN2 for Primary and Backup Digital Gateway.
+1. Set the Ethernet IP address of LAN1 and LAN2 for Primary and Backup MNS Digital Gateway.